inovex/elements/packages/elements/src/components/ino-snackbar/readme.md

 # ino-snackbar

-Snackbars provide brief messages about app processes.
-It functions as a wrapper around the material design's [Snackbar](https://github.com/material-components/material-components-web/tree/master/packages/mdc-snackbar) component.
+Snackbars provide brief messages about app processes at the bottom of the screen.
+It functions as a wrapper around the material design's [Snackbar](https://github.com/material-components/material-components-web/tree/master/packages/mdc-snackbar) component

 ### Usage